Ukrainian forces could pull back from embattled eastern city - Sentinel Colorado

 The urban battle for Sievierodonetsk testified to the painstaking, inch-by-inch advance by Russian forces as they close in on control of the entire Luhansk region, one of two that make up the industrial heartland known as the Donbas.

+But Russia also faces Ukraine’s most battle-hardened troops, who have been fighting the separatists for eight years there.

-The result is a slow slog with both sides exchanging artillery barrages that seemingly inflict heavy losses and neither appearing to have the clear momentum.
+The result is a slog in which both sides exchange artillery barrages that seemingly inflict heavy losses, but neither appears to have the clear momentum.

+“Ukraine has been pursuing a policy of flexible defense, giving ground where it makes sense to do so instead of holding on to every inch of the territory,” said Keir Giles, a Russia expert at London think tank Chatham House.

+But he cautioned against drawing grand conclusions from the daily give and take, since Russian President Vladimir Putin could decide at any time that his objectives have been met — and the West could also pressure Ukraine to accept their losses.

-He indicated they could pull back to positions that are easier to defend.
+Haidai indicated they could pull back to positions that are easier to defend.
 The city across the river, Lysychansk, sits on higher ground.
+He has previously suggested forces could have to pull back in order to avoid being surrounded.

 Meanwhile, to the north, Russian shelling of the northern Kharkiv region killed five people and wounded 12 more over the past 24 hours, regional governor Oleh Syniehubov said Wednesday.